Cinco de Mayo in the U.S. is widely known as a celebration of Mexican-American culture filled with margaritas, tacos and tons of fun.

 And as Pew Research reported in 2015, Hispanics of Mexican origin account for 63.3% of the nation’s Hispanic population.

 Ten states, including Georgia, have a population of 1 million or more Hispanic residents.

 Americans consume a crazy amount of avocados on Cinco de Mayo.

 According to Forbes, Americans eat 81 million pounds of avocados on Cinco de Mayo.

 This is great news for Mexico’s economy, considering 82 percent of America’s avocados come from Mexico.

-But for customers, avocado prices are at an all-time high due to high demand and reduced harvests in other major avocado production markets.
+In 2017, avocado prices were at an all-time high due to high demand and reduced harvests in other major avocado production markets.